 Preclinical and clinical development are time-consuming and costly activities affected by a number of factors including factors that are beyond Moberg Pharma's control, e.g., the results of stability studies or slower-than-expected patient recruitment.
-Due to the current spread of COVID- 19, there may be delays and difficulties in recruiting patients for clinical studies, which may delay possible market approval in territories where further clinical studies are required for market approval.
+Due to pandemics such as COVID-19, there may be delays and difficulties in recruiting patients for clinical studies, which may delay possible market approval in territories where further clinical studies are required for market approval.

 MOB-015 has completed two Phase 3 clinical studies in Europe and North America that met the primary treatment goal and there were no serious adverse reactions related to MOB-015 reported in either study.
 These studies are expected to be used as a basis for product registration in Europe.
-For market approval in the United States, an additional study is expected to be needed to secure registration in the U.S. market.
-Because the U.S. market is of material importance to MOB-15's predicted market potential, the Company would lose large sales revenues if such a study were not conducted or if it failed, which would have a material adverse effect on the Company's expected earnings and thus the Company's future prospects.
+For market approval in the United States, an additional study is likely to be needed to secure registration in the U.S. market, and such a study is now underway.
+Because the U.S. market is of material importance to MOB-15's predicted market potential, the Company would lose large sales revenues if such a study was unsuccessful, which would have a material adverse effect on the Company's expected earnings and thus the Company's future prospects.